Working remotely: The new normal

 Also, make sure you set a beginning and an end to your workday.
 Just because you are working from home does not mean that the boundaries between home life and work life need to become blurred.
 Do morning rituals like morning stretches before you start work and then do some basic calisthenics after you have finished working to really give a sense of routine to your workday.
 Having this type of structure goes a long way towards keeping your productivity and morale up.

 And if you are a parent working remotely, then stocking up on books and puzzles needs to be part of your plan for providing education and entertainment to your children.
-And using streaming services like Netflix is also a great tool.
-On Netflix in particular you can find fun and educational shows like Magic School Bus, PJ Masks, True And The Rainbow Kingdom and Ask The Storybots.
+Using streaming services like Netflix is also a great tool.
+On Netflix, in particular, you can find fun and educational shows like Magic School Bus, PJ Masks, True And The Rainbow Kingdom and Ask The Storybots.
 Do what you can to work efficiently while having your children at home but remember to stay flexible about how much work you can get done while balancing work and child care.
 Now more than ever, maintaining a good work-life balance is of crucial importance.

 Lastly, and most importantly, remember to do everything you can to stay healthy through all of this.
 Eat plenty of healthy foods in a balanced diet and remember to get up and walk around regularly, if only for 5 to 10 minutes.